-Prerequisite: MATH 1200 or appropriate score on the Math Placement test or equivalent, CSCI 1101.
+Prerequisite: MATH 1200 or appropriate score on the Math Placement test or equivalent.

 This is the first course in a two-course sequence for students who are planning to major or minor in Computer Science.
 Emphasis is on algorithm design, analysis, and refinement.
 Topics will include functions, control structures, static data structures, file manipulation, and recursion.
-The C++ programming language will be used as a formal way of expressing algorithms and data.
 (CR-fall & spr)